DeepWisdom/AutoDL/README_EN.md

-## Usage for local development and testing
+## 1.7.
+Usage for AutoDL local development and testing
-1. Git clone the repo
+w1.
+Git clone the repo
 ```
 cd <path_to_your_directory>
 git clone https://github.com/DeepWisdom/AutoDL.git